| |

 For the crust.

-Sweetened Condensed Milk – This thick, syrupy milk is what we’re building the filling off of.
+Sweetened Condensed Milk – This thick, syrupy milk is what we’re using to build the filling.

 Lemon Juice – About 5–6 lemons worth of juice.